 Logical integrity keeps data unchanged as it’s used in different ways in a relational database.
 Logical integrity protects data from human error and hackers as well, but in a much different way than physical integrity does.
 There are four types of logical integrity:

 Entity integrity relies on the creation of primary keys — the unique values that identify pieces of data — to ensure that data isn’t listed more than once and that no field in a table is null.
 It’s a feature of relational systems which store data in tables that can be linked and used in a variety of ways.

 Referential integrity refers to the series of processes that make sure data is stored and used uniformly.
 Rules embedded into the database’s structure about how foreign keys are used ensure that only appropriate changes, additions, or deletions of data occur.
-Rules may include constraints that eliminate the entry of duplicate data, guarantee that data is accurate, and/or disallow the entry of data that doesn’t apply.
+Rules may include constraints that eliminate the entry of duplicate data, guarantee that data entry is accurate, and/or disallow the entry of data that doesn’t apply.

 Domain integrity is the collection of processes that ensure the accuracy of each piece of data in a domain.
 In this context, a domain is a set of acceptable values that a column is allowed to contain.
 It can include constraints and other measures that limit the format, type, and amount of data entered.